glygen-glycan-data/GREET/README.md

     *   Purpose: This snippet defines a list of machine learning model names and corresponding classifier objects.
 It then maps each model name to its classifier using a dictionary ml_names_classi.
     *   Usage: This is useful for initializing and organizing multiple models that will be used in the analysis pipeline.

+# tissue_exp.py
+1. Steps:
+    a.
+Command-Line Arguments:
+        1. -f: Output file name (to save experiment results).
+        2. -d: Datafile name to be saved/read in as temp_data.
+        3. -c: Configuration file for the tissue experiment.

+    b.
+Process:
+        a.
+FileC Check: The script checks if the temp_data file exists in the data directory, using the FileStatus class and check_for_file function.

+        b.
+Dataset Creaton: A Pandas dataset is created from the provided data file.

+        c.
+Experiment Function: The experiment pipeline runs, extracting Z-scores with a precision threshold of 0.9.

+        d.
+Mutliprocessesing: Multiprocessing is introduced to speed up the experiment process.
+The script expects additional arguments to control the workers and processors:
+            1. -w, --worker: Number of workers responsible for splitting the glyco_enzymes set.

+            2. -n, --nworker: Job number that assigns the subset of glyco_enzymes to the worker.
+If -w is 2, then -n can be 1 or 2 to split the task.

+            3. -p, --processors: uses the number of cpu's of computer to run the experiment.
+Default is set to use maximum.

+2. Usage:
+    a.
+Tissue experiment depends on GTEx dataset
+    b.
+Produces Z-scores, Standard Deviation, mean for various glyco enzymes and n random size.

+# single_seq.py
+1. Step:
+    a.
+Expects 3 args:
+        1. -f: output_file name
+        2. -d: name of datafile that would be used, i.e GTEx single_Seq
+        3. -c: config file for tisssu experiment

+    b.
+Parses datafile as it is in Sparse_matrix and creates and pandas dataframe (merged_data)
+    c.
+There are helper functions that help guide process along
+    d.
+Mutliprocesses is introduced to help speed the experiment process (similar to Tissue_exp).
+        1. expects 3 args:
+            a. -w, --worker: number of worker responsible for creating and splitting glyco_enzymes set
+            b. -n, --nworker: (job number) when -w splits the glyco_enzymes, this assigns the small glycoenzyme to this. i.e. if -w is 2, then -n can be 1 or 2. it has split the glyco enzyme in half.
+            c. -p, --processors: uses the number of cpu's of computer to run the experiment.
+Default is set to use maximum.
+2. Usage:
+    a.
+Single Cell dataset from GTEx stored in h5ad, which has sparsed matrix.
+    b.
+The sparse matrix is read and preparse pandas matrix from it to be used for downstream process.
+    c. experiment (function) pipeline is deployed to utlize and produce the output file similar to as described in tissue experiment.